Geemjy/Geem_etal_MNRAS_2023/README.md

 # Geem_etal_MNRAS_2023
-This repository offers the script used in Geem et al. MNRAS 2023.
+This repository offers the script and data file (in csv) used in Geem et al. MNRAS 2023.
 The repository contains:

 | Command | Description |
 | --- | --- |